ErykKul/json-transformer/README.md

 }
 ```

-The following example illustrates the usage of the functions as described in this section:
+The following example illustrates the usage of all functions as described in this section:

 Source:
 ```json